PickYourOwn.org

 Toss the squeezed (Squozen? :) tomatoes into a colander or drainer, while you work on others.
 This helps more of the water to drain off.
 You may want to save the liquid: if you then pass it through a sieve, screen or cheesecloth, you have fresh tomato juice; great to drink cold or use in cooking!

 Be sure to let it go through the rinse cycle to get rid of any soap!
-It's also a good time to start heating up the water in the canner and the small pan of water to boil the lids.
+It's also a good time to start heating up the water in the canner and the small pan of water to warm the lids to soften the adhesive.

-Note: everything gets sterilized in the water bath (step 7) anyway, so this just helps to ensure there is no spoilage later!)
+Note: everything gets sanitized in the water bath (step 7) anyway, so this just helps to ensure there is no spoilage later!)

 Step 7.
 Seasonings